Jaylen Clark

-Jaylen Bryce Clark (born October 13, 2001) is an American college basketball player for the UCLA Bruins of the Pac-12 Conference.
-A two-time Pac-12 All-Defensive Team selection, he earned second-team All-Pac-12 honors and was named the Pac-12 Defensive Player of the Year as a junior in 2023.
+Jaylen Bryce Clark (born October 13, 2001) is an American professional basketball player for the Minnesota Timberwolves of the National Basketball Association (NBA).
+He played college basketball for the UCLA Bruins of the Pac-12 Conference, earning national honors as both the Naismith Defensive Player of the Year and NABC Defensive Player of the Year as a junior in 2023, when he was also voted the Pac-12 Defensive Player of the Year.
+A two-time Pac-12 All-Defensive Team selection, Clark was named second-team All-Pac-12 as well that year.
+He was selected by the Timberwolves in the second round of the 2023 NBA draft.

-Early life
+Early life and high school career

 Clark was born in Riverside, California.
-His father, who played one season of basketball at Modesto Junior College, was a tough defender.
+His father, who played one season of basketball at Modesto Junior College, was an elite perimeter defender.
 Clark attended Centennial High School in Corona for three years before transferring to Etiwanda High in Rancho Cucamonga for his senior year.
 Under Etiwanda coach David Kleckner, a defensive specialist, he developed into a two-way player who played unselfishly.
-Clark averaged 18.5 points, 6.4 rebounds and 2.7 assists at Etiwanda, and led the Eagles to the CIF Southern Section Open Division regional finals.
+Clark averaged 18.5 points, 6.4 rebounds and 2.7 assists per game at Etiwanda, and led the Eagles to the CIF Southern Section Open Division regional finals.
 He signed a national letter of intent to play with UCLA in 2020.

 College career

 In his freshman year at the University of California, Los Angeles, in 2020–21, Clark was a reserve and averaged 2.5 points and 2.4 rebounds in nine minutes per game for the Bruins.
 He made the game-winning free throw in an 80–79 win over Arizona State at home in Pauley Pavilion.
 In the 2021 NCAA tournament, UCLA unexpectedly advanced to the Final Four.
-Clark helped lead a 14-point comeback in the First Four with a layup, a pair of assists, and an offensive rebound in an 86–80 overtime win over Michigan.
-He had a season-high nine rebounds in an overtime victory over Alabama in the Sweet Sixteen.
+Clark helped lead a 14-point comeback in the First Four with a layup, a pair of assists, and an offensive rebound in an 86–80 overtime win over Michigan State.
+He had a season-high nine rebounds in 18 minutes in an overtime victory over second-seeded Alabama in the Sweet Sixteen.

 As a sophomore in 2021–22, Clark missed six games in January and February due to multiple concussions.
 Playing off the bench, he was named to the Pac-12 All-Defensive Team.
 He averaged 6.7 points and 3.8 rebounds in 18.1 minutes per game.
 In the nine games in which he played 20 or more minutes, Clark averaged 11.4 points and 5.6 rebounds.
 In February, during a three-game span versus Washington State, Washington, and Arizona State, he averaged 19.7 points, making 3 of 8 on 3-pointers, and added 8.3 rebounds and 2.7 steals.
 According to UCLA head coach Mick Cronin, "With consistent minutes, you’re going to see him produce a lot more on the offensive end".